Joseline Peña-Melnyk: Early life and education

-Born in the Dominican Republic, Peña was raised in a poverty-stricken family who relied on public assistance and welfare programs.
-She moved to New York with her mother and sister when she was eight years old.
-While there, she helped with translation services for her mother and other Spanish-speaking families in Manhattan's Washington Heights neighborhood.
+Peña learned English in school and from watching Sesame Street and Mister Rogers' Neighborhood on television.
+While in New York City, she helped with translation services for her mother and other Spanish-speaking families in the city's Washington Heights neighborhood.
 Peña moved out after a bad disagreement with her mother, staying with friends and renting a room during her last few months at John F. Kennedy High School.
 She later attended Buffalo State College, paying her way through school with a series of retail jobs and by volunteering at a shelter for battered women before graduating with a B.S. in criminal justice.
 She later graduated from the State University of New York at Buffalo, where she earned her Juris Doctor degree.
 Peña was the first in her family to achieve a college degree.